bsmiguelangel/nimbleTools/README.md

 * Added the `only.problematic` argument to `MCMCmonitor()`, allowing users to return and plot all selected parameters instead of only those with problematic MCMC behaviour.
 * Improved the handling of indexed parameter names in `MCMCmonitor()`, such as `beta[1]`, when selecting parameters through the `params` argument.
 * Fixed the `monitors` argument in `pNimble()` so that the returned posterior samples only include the variables requested by the user.
+* Checked that, when `WAIC = TRUE`, `pNimble()` automatically adds the stochastic parent nodes of the data nodes to the internal monitored variables required for WAIC calculation.
+* Suppressed unnecessary console messages produced when registering and deregistering the Leroux CAR distribution.

 ### Version `0.4.0`